SoK: Critical Evaluation of Quantum Machine Learning for Adversarial Robustness: Experimental Settings

-We define our \emph{baseline models} as those trained without adversarial interference.
+\paragraphS{Baselines and Metrics} We define our \emph{baseline models} as those trained without adversarial interference.
 They are trained under noiseless conditions and evaluated in both noiseless and depolarized environments ($p=0.01$).
 All attack and defense results are reported relative to these baselines.
 Model performance is primarily evaluated using accuracy as the key metric.
-Additional performance measures, including the relative F1 score, false negative rate (FNR), and false positive rate (FPR), are reported in the Appendix.
 To assess robustness under attack, we use \emph{relative accuracy}, defined as the ratio between the accuracy under attack and the clean (no-attack) accuracy.
 For any model,